infinum/ios-sentinel/README.md

 ## About

-**Sentinel** is a simple library which gives developers a possibility to configure one entry point for every debug tool.
-The idea of **Sentinel** is to give ability to developers to configure a screen with multiple debug tools which are available via some event (e.g. shake, notification).
+**Sentinel** is a simple library that gives developers the possibility to configure one entry point for every debug tool.
+The idea of **Sentinel** is to give the ability to developers to configure a screen with multiple debug tools which are available via some event (e.g. shake, notification).

-**Sentinel** has a tab bar which contains five screens.
+**Sentinel** has a tab bar that contains five screens.
 Three of those aren't configurable, and two of them are.
-First screen is the **Device** screen which allows the user to look into some of the device specific information.
-Second screen is the **Application** screen which allows the user to look into some of the application specific information from the <i>info.plist</i>.
+The first screen is the **Device** screen which allows the user to look into some of the device-specific information.
+The second screen is the **Application** screen which allows the user to look into some of the application-specific information from the <i>info.plist</i>.
 The third, the first configurable screen, is the **Tools** screen. **Tools** screen allows you to add as much `Tool` object as your heart desires which can be used by the user to find out some specific information.
-The fourth, last configurable screen, is the **Preferences** screen. **Preferences** screen allows you to add options which allow or deny some activity inside the app.
-The last, but not the least, is the **Performance** screen which contains performance specific information.
+The fourth, last configurable screen, is the **Preferences** screen. **Preferences** screen allows you to add options that allow or deny some activity inside the app.
+The last, but not the least, is the **Performance** screen which contains performance-specific information.
 Later on, we'll explain how you can configure those screens.

 This library supports both **Swift** and **Objective-C**.